 master branch.
 All other branches that are not your production branch will be used for .

 Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site’s build command and build output directory to tell Cloudflare Pages how to deploy your site.
 The contents of this directory are uploaded to Cloudflare Pages as your website’s contents.

 Our deployment dashboard provides a number of framework-specific presets, which provide the default values for the selected framework.
 If you are unsure what the correct values are for this section, refer to our documentation on .
-If you do not need a build step, you may input
+If you do not need a build step, leave the Build command field blank.

 Cloudflare Pages begins by working from your repository’s root directory.
 The entire build pipeline, including the installation steps, will begin from this location.
 If you would like to change this, specify a new root directory location through the Root directory (advanced) > Path field.